molecule/molecule.github.io/_post/teaching.md

 Hello, and welcome to CS61a!
 I took this class as an undergrad back in 2011 and really loved it, so I'm very happy to be here.

 ### Inclusive Learning Statement
 Your success in this class is important to me.
 We will all need accommodations because we all learn differently.
-If there are aspects of this course that prevent you from learning or exclude you, please let me know as soon as possible.
+If there are aspects of this course that prevent you from learning or exclude you, please let me know, or [visit this calendar to make an appointment with our Student Support TA, Cooper Bedin.](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UUVzOUpFOXhkMElOfGRlZmF1bHR8MGE2NTQ0NWZiY2E1ZWZhNWYwNzk2YWEwMWU5MzllYWU) You can also reach them via email at at cooper.bedin@berkeley.edu.
 Together we’ll develop strategies to meet both your needs and the requirements of the course.

-I encourage you to visit the Office of Disability Services to determine how you could improve your learning as well.
+I encourage you to visit Berkeley's Disabled Students Program (DSP) to determine how you could improve your learning as well.
 If you need official accommodations, you have a right to have these met.
 There are also a range of resources on campus, including the Writing Center, Tutoring Center, and Academic Advising Center.

 ### My background
 I'm a PhD student in CS here at Berkeley, and my research is in the sub-field of Human Computer Interaction.
 This means I like to think about how to design interesting, useful, and compelling user interfaces.
 Before I came to grad school, I worked on robots at Qualcomm.
 I didn't discover programming until I was a freshman in college in 2005.